Indonesian Aerospace N219: Design

-Model of N-219 Amphibian variant.
+N219 PD1 with 5-bladed MTV-27 propellers at Husein Sastranegara Airport.

-The N-219 is twin-engine, 19-seater transport aircraft designed for multi-purpose missions in remote areas.
+The N219 is twin-engine, 19-seater transport aircraft designed for multi-purpose missions in remote areas.

 It is intended to operate in and out of remote, semi-prepared airstrips; suitable to conditions in Indonesia's archipelago.

-The experience of building licensed CASA C-212 Aviocar has aided the Indonesian Aerospace on designing the N-219, and like that design, is also of all metal construction.
+The experience of building licensed CASA C-212 Aviocar has aided the Indonesian Aerospace on designing the N219, and like that design, is also of all metal construction.
 It is claimed that it will have the largest cabin volume in its class (6.50 x 1.82 x 1.70m) and a flexible door system to allow multi-purpose missions for transporting passengers and cargo.
-The aircraft is designed to comply with FAR 23 (commuter category aircraft).
+The aircraft is designed to comply with FAR 23 (normal and commuter category aircraft).

-Priced at US$5.8-6 million, slightly lower than the Twin Otter, the 190 knots cruise aircraft is intended for cargo and passenger transport, troop transport, military surveillance, search and rescue, and medevac operations, with a possible amphibian version later.
+Priced at US$5.8-6 million, slightly lower than the Twin Otter, the 170 knots cruise aircraft is intended for cargo and passenger transport, troop transport, military surveillance, search and rescue, and medevac operations, with a possible amphibian version later.
 Sixty percent of the materials are domestically produced and local suppliers produce landing gear parts, rubber components and tooling.